-Item No. Technical or Management Option Phase Timeframes Responsible Party Monitoring Party (Frequency) Target Performance Indicators (Monitoring Tool) Prepare and implement a Shipboard Oil Pollution Emergency Plan and an Oil Spill Contingency Plan.
-In doing so take cognisance of the South African Marine Pollution Contingency Plan, which sets out national policies, principles and arrangements for the management of emergencies including oil pollution in the marine environment.
-As far as possible, and whenever the sea state permits, attempt to control and contain the spill at sea with suitable recovery techniques to reduce the spatial and temporal impact of the spill.
-Ensure offshore bunkering is not undertake in the following circumstances: Wind force and sea state conditions of ≥6 on the Beaufort Wind Scale; During any workboat or mobilisation boat operations; During helicopter operations; During the transfer of in-sea equipment; and At night or times of low visibility.
-13 3.19 Fisheries A At least three weeks prior to the commencement of survey activities the following key stakeholders should be consulted and informed of the proposed survey programme (including navigational co-ordinates of location, timing and duration of proposed activities) and the likely implications thereof (specifically the exclusion and safety zone around the survey vessels): Fishing industry associations: SA Tuna Association; SA Tuna Longline Association, Fresh Tuna Exporters Association, South African Deepsea Trawling Industry Association (SADSTIA), South African Hake Longline Association (SADSTIA), SA Commercial Linefish Association and West Coast Rock Lobster Association.
-Other key stakeholders: SANHO, South African Maritime Safety Association, Ports Authority and the Department of Agriculture, Forestry and Fisheries Vessel Monitoring, Control and Surveillance Unit in Cape Town.
-Planning Operation Three weeks prior to operation Contractor FLO (pre- and post operations) Notification of stakeholders.
-Confirmation of notification of stakeholders.
+Item No. Technical or Management Option Phase Timeframes Responsible Party Monitoring Party (Frequency) Target Performance Indicators (Monitoring Tool) environment.
+(The vessel will also have a valid Oil Pollution Prevention Certificate) • As far as possible, and whenever the sea state permits, attempt to control and contain any spill at sea with suitable recovery techniques to reduce the spatial and temporal impact of the spill. • Ensure offshore bunkering is not undertaken in the following circumstances: ○ Wind force and sea state conditions of ≥6 on the Beaufort Wind Scale; ○ During any workboat or mobilisation boat operations; ○ During helicopter operations; ○ During the transfer of in-sea equipment; and ○ At night or times of low visibility.
+13 3.18 Fisheries Α At least 3 weeks prior to the commencement of seismic survey activities, key stakeholders should be consulted and informed of the proposed seismic survey programme (including navigational coordinates of location, timing and duration of proposed activities) and the likely implications thereof (specifically the exclusion and safety zone around the seismic vessel): Fishing industry associations: SA Tuna Association; SA Tuna Longline Association and Fresh Tuna Exporters Association.
+Other key stakeholders: SAN Hydrographer, South African Maritime Safety Association, Ports Authority and the DFFE Vessel Monitoring, Control and Surveillance Unit in Cape Town.
+These stakeholders should again be notified at the completion of the project when the survey and support vessels are off location.
+Planning Operation Three weeks prior to operation Contractor FLO FLO (pre- and post operations) Notification of stakeholders.
+Confirmation of notification of stakeholders. В Request, in writing, the SAN Hydrographer to broadcast a navigational warning via Navigational Telex (Navtext) and Cape Town radio for the duration of the seismic survey activity.
+Distribute a Notice to Mariners prior to the commencement of the seismic survey operations.
+The Notice to Mariners should give notice of (1) the co-ordinates of the survey area, (2) an indication of the proposed survey timeframes, (3) the dimensions of the towed gear array and dimensions of the safety zone around the seismic vessel, and (4) provide details on the movements of support vessels servicing the project.
+This Notice to Mariners should be distributed timeously to fishing companies and directly onto vessels where possible.
+Planning Operation During Operation Contractor FLO FLO (pre- and post operations) Navigational Telex (Navtext) and Cape Town radio broadcast.
+Navigational Telex (Navtext) and Cape Town radio broadcast. С For the duration of the survey, circulate a daily survey schedule (lookahead), via email, to key fishing associations.
+Operation During operation Contractor ECO (monthly) Vessels indication in place.
+Notification to fishing associations